 This is done through a series of off-season events, including motorcycle-specific training of ambulance personnel, as well as services provided each race weekend.

-On race days ASIT is located in the center of the paddock across from Bike Technical Inspection, and is always available to assist with basic first-aid.
+On race days ASIT is located at the base of the Pro Pit Tower, coordinates Ambulance service and personnel, and is always available to assist with basic first-aid.